Studio visits

 History

 I’m named after the Bob Dylan song ‘Corrina, Corrina’.
-Currently living and working in Nottingham, UK.
-Originally from the village of Newhey (now New Hey) near Rochdale, Lancashire.
+Currently living and working in Nottingham, UK, originally from Rochdale, Lancashire.

 I was an only child with artist parents.
 Although I was good at art I ended up on a European Studies degree course at Hull University in 1987.
 I fancied the year living abroad but I dropped out of the course before that happened.
 I’m not academic in the slightest and the course bored and depressed me.